catalyst-cooperative/pudl-output-differ/README.md

 The above will run the comparison on the files and will write html rendering of the comparison to `feature-xyz-report.html` file.
 It will also write raw markdown report to `feature-xyz-report.markdown` file as well.

+The generated html report relies on the presence of `github-markdown-light.css` which is part of this repository.
+So if you generate reports into your git checkout directory and open them with the browser, they should render properly.

 Few notable parameters:
-* `--max-workers` controls how many concurrent threads will be used for comparison
+* `--max-workers` controls how many concurrent threads will be used for comparison.
+More threads will lead to faster completion, but will increase memory pressure and might lead to some sqlite concurrency/locking issues.
 * `--otel-trace-backend http://localhost:4317` if you're running tracing services such as jaeger-all-in-one, this will send the traces from the execution to this backend for later analysis.